Erica Mena: Personal life

 Mena was previously engaged to Bow Wow.
-On December 24, 2018, Mena became engaged to rapper and television personality Safaree Samuels.
-On October 1, 2019, she announced that she and Samuels were expecting their first child together.
+In December 2018, Mena became engaged to rapper and television personality Safaree Samuels.
 On October 7, 2019, she and Samuels married at the Legacy Castle in New Jersey.
 Their daughter was born in 2020.
 On May 4, 2021, she announced that she and Samuels were expecting their second child together.
 On May 25, 2021, TMZ reported that Mena officially filed for divorce from Samuels.
 Their son was born in 2021.

-Legal issues
+Controversies

-On October 12, 2018, Mena and boyfriend Clifford Dixon were arrested at Mena's Johns Creek, Georgia residence for a domestic dispute, with Dixon charged with criminal trespass and Mena charged with marijuana possession.
+In October 2018, Mena and boyfriend Clifford Dixon were arrested at Mena's Johns Creek, Georgia residence for a domestic dispute, with Dixon charged with criminal trespass and Mena charged with marijuana possession.
 The police were called when roommates were disturbed by the commotion upstairs when Dixon kicked down a bedroom door that Mena had locked to barricade herself.
 Both were released when posting bail.

+In 2023, Mena was fired from Love & Hip Hop for using a racial slur.
+She later issued an apology.